Entry Points

 }

-Adding config
+Adding Configuration

-Export an obejct named config
+Export an object named config

 in the content

-entry, which will be reflected to other fields in content_scripts[index]
+entry to configure how and where your content script runs.
+This will be reflected to other fields in content_scripts[index]

 export const config = {